TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 signed tag message body

-# Signature made Wed Jun 15 08:56:46 2016 UTC using RSA key ID B7227189
+# gpg: Signature made Wed 30 Jun 2021 09:26:54 PM PDT
+# gpg:                using RSA key A847F4273DF45788680AE68BCA610056A1A38A78
-# Good signature from "Eris Discordia <discord@example.net>"
+# gpg: Good signature from "Awesome Hacker <ah@example.com>" [ultimate]
-# WARNING: This key is not certified with a trusted signature!
-#          There is no indication that the signature belongs to the owner.
-# Primary key fingerprint: D4BE 2231 1AD3 131E 5EDA  29A4 6109 2E85 B722 7189
 ```

 ## Verifying a Signed Git Object

 The general flow of the signed Git object verification process is as follows:

-1. Git parses the `signtype` field from the signed object to determine the signature type.
+1. Git parses the QB64 type tag from the multi-line `sig` to determine the signature type.
 2. Git calculates the verification tool to execute from the config file and command line options using the signature type.
 3. Git pipe-forks a child process to execute the verification tool.
 For the purposes of the protocol, Git is the client and the verification tool is the server.
 4. The verification tool starts the operation by sending an `OK` command.
-5. Git parses any `signoption` fields from the signed object and issues `OPTION` commands for each `signoption` field.
-The verification tool responds with `OK` in response to each `OPTION` if the option is valid.
-If the option is not valid, the verification tool responds with an `ERR` command and the verification operation ends, executing steps 11 and 12 below.
-Git passes all options to the verification tool and some may not be relevant.
-The verification tool shall ignore options that are not relevant and only respond with `ERR` for relevant options with invalid values.
-6. Git issues zero or more `OPTION` commands to the verification tool to pass the options from the config file.
-Because these come after the options from the signed object, these override any prior options from the signed object that have the same token.
+5. Git issues zero or more `OPTION` commands to the verification tool to pass the options from the config file.
-7. Git issues zero or more `OPTION` commands to the verification tool to pass the options from the command line.
-Because these come last, they override any prior options from the signed object and the config file that have the same token.
+6. Git issues zero or more `OPTION` commands to the verification tool to pass the options from the command line.
+Because these come after the options from the config file, they override any prior options that have the same name.
-8. Git parses the `sign` field and issues the `SIGNATURE` command followed by `D` commands to send the signature data to the verification tool.
+7. Git gets the `sig` field value and issues the `SIGNATURE` command followed by `D` commands to send the signature data to the verification tool.
 Git sends the `END` command after the last `D` command to signal the end of the signature data.
 The verification tool responds with either an `OK` or `ERR` command to signal success or failure.
-On failure the verification operation is terminated using steps X and Y below.
+On failure the verification operation is terminated using steps 10 and 11 below.
-9. Git sends the `VERIFY` command followed by one or more `D` commands to send the object data to the verification tool for signature verification.
+8. Git sends gathers the object data, encodes it using the URL-safe, Base64 encoding scheme and then sends the `VERIFY` command followed by one or more `D` commands to send the encoded object data to the verification tool for signature verification.
 Git sends the `END` command to signal the end of the object data.
-10. The verification tool responds with one or more `D` commands with the results of the verification process.
+9. The verification tool responds with one or more `D` commands with the results of the verification process encoded in URL-safe, Base64 encoding.
 If the verification process was successful, the verification tool sends the `OK` command after the last `D` command to signal the end of the result data.
 If the verification failed, the verification tool sends the `ERR` command after the last `D` command to signal the end of the result data.
-11. Git then sends the `BYE` command to end the operation.
+10. Git then sends the `BYE` command to end the operation.
-12. The verification tool acknowledges the operation ending by sending an `OK` command and then exits execution.
+11. The verification tool acknowledges the operation ending by sending an `OK` command and then exits execution.

 An example successful verification operation is illustrated below.
 The lines beginning with `S:` are sent from the verification tool to Git and lines starting with `C:` are sent from Git to the verification tool.